DEVELOPER

 3. Mount the checkout form.
 Access the global checkout object exposed by the script. checkout.mount() will use the session token to render a secure payment form inside the specified DOM element on your page.

-4. Handle the payment response by configuring a webhook in the Embedded Checkout Designer.
+4. Handle the payment response by configuring a webhook in the Embedded Checkout Designer or verifying completion via the session status endpoint.

 Prerequisites